A Word from Bob

 “There is thus a rich revelation of God even among the heathen—not only in nature but also in their heart and conscience, in their life and history, among their statesmen and artists, their philosophers and reformers.
 There exists no reason at all to denigrate or diminish this divine revelation.
 Nor is it to be limited to a so-called natural revelation….
 The working of supernatural forces in the world of the heathen is neither impossible nor improbable” (41, in all quotes, the bold emphasis is added by me).

 “…it would not do to deny the true, the good, and the beautiful that one can see in mankind outside of Christ.
 That would not only be in conflict with experience but would also entail a denial of God’s gifts and hence constitute ingratitude toward him….
 All that is good and true has its origin in this grace, including the good we see in fallen man.
 The light still does shine in the darkness.
-The spirit of God makes its home and works in all the creation” (51).
+The Spirit of God makes its home and works in all the creation” (51).

 Bavinck on Calvin and Engagement with the World

 Throughout this article, Bavinck insists that he builds his view of common grace upon the foundation of Calvin’s view of common grace.
-He also insists that Calvin and Reformed thinking insists on active engagement with the world rather than a separatist approach.
+He also contends that Calvin and Reformed thinking insists on active engagement with the world rather than a separatist approach.

-In this doctrine of gratia communis the Reformed maintained the particular and absolute character of the Christian religion on the one hand, while on the other they were second to none in appreciating all that God continued to give of beauty and worth to sinful men.
-Thereby they acknowledged both the seriousness of sin and the legitimacy of the natural” (52).
 “In contrast, the Anabaptists scorn the creation; Adam was of the earth, earthly; the natural order as such is unclean; but Christ, who brought his human nature down from heaven, infuses a new, spiritual, and divine substance into man at his rebirth.
 The born-again man, since he is wholly renewed and other, may have no intercourse with unbelievers.
 Consequently, the Anabaptists reject oaths, war, the magistracy, the death penalty, worldly dress and lifestyle, marriage with unbelievers, and infant baptism; the supernatural order thrusts aside the entire natural order” (53).

 “By means of this organic way of relating nature and grace, the Reformation in principle overcame the mechanical juxtaposition and dualistic worldview of the Catholic Church.
 And thereby, too, the significance of the cosmos increases greatly….
 While it is true that the world has been corrupted by sin, it nevertheless remains the work of the Father, the Creator of heaven and earth.
 Of his own will he maintains it by his covenant, and by his gratia communis he powerfully opposes the destructive might of sin.
 He fills the hearts of men with nourishment and joy and does not leave himself without a witness among them.
 He pours out upon them numberless gifts and benefits.
 Families, races, and peoples he binds together with natural love and affection.
 He allows societies and states to spring up that the citizens might live in peace and security.
 Wealth and well-being he grants them that the arts and sciences can prosper” (60).